Experience as a Funeral Celebrant

-I have many years experience of conducting funeral ceremonies, and in 2018 became accredited with Humanists UK as a Funeral Celebrant.
+I have many years experience of preparing and conducting funeral ceremonies, and in 2018 became accredited with Humanists UK as a Funeral Celebrant.

-I live in Uxbridge, in the London Borough of Hillingdon, and work across Greater London and the surrounding local authority areas (Hertfordshire, Buckinghamshire, Berkshire, Slough, Windsor and Maidenhead, and Surrey).
+I work across Greater London and the surrounding local authority areas (Hertfordshire, Buckinghamshire, Berkshire, Slough, Windsor and Maidenhead, and Surrey).

 Planning the Ceremony – what I offer

-If you decide to use my services as Humanist Celebrant I shall:
+If you decide to use my services as a Non-Religious/Humanist Celebrant I shall:

 - arrange to meet with you and, where possible, with other close family members and friends of your loved one; through your sharing of information, listening to your stories, and looking at photographs and objects, I will build up as full as possible a portrait of the person, and what made them special for you and for those who will be attending the ceremony;